dlangevi/read-chinese/README.md

 is because I primarily develop and test on linux and want to get the most info possible out of problems when they happen on windows

-`wails build -nsis -windowsconsole -debug`
+`wails build -nsis -windowsconsole -debug -ldflags "-extldflags=-static"`